Revealed Bayesian Persuasion: Preliminaries

 There are $N$ states $\omega\in\Omega$, and a grand set of actions $X$.
 The prior is $p_{0}$.
 The state-dependent utility for the DM, $v(a,\omega)$, is known to the analyst.
 For any finite menu $A\subset X$, the analyst observes the conditional distribution of actions given the state, $\sigma_{A}: \Omega\rightarrow \Delta(A)$.
 Let the set of menus be $\mathcal{A}\subset 2^X$.

 \begin{defn} A \emph{state-dependent stochastic choice (SDSC) dataset} is a set of pairs $\{(A,\sigma_A)\}_{A\in\mathcal{A}}$. \end{defn}

 The analyst aims to test the hypothesis that the SDSC dataset arises from the presence of a third party, namely, a \emph{sender}, who has utility $u: X\times\Omega\rightarrow \mathbb{R}$, and sends signals to the DM to optimize his payoff ex ante.
 This would make the DM a receiver in a game of Bayesian persuasion.
 The DM, upon receiving a signal realization $s$, chooses the optimal action given the posterior belief conditional on $s$.
 It is well known (e.g., \cite{Kamenica2011}, Proposition 1) that it is without loss to view signals as recommendations for actions, and so we can express the set of signal realizations for menu $A$ as $A$ itself.
-For each such $a\in A$, there would be an associated posterior $p_{A,a}\in \Delta(\Omega)$.
-Thus one can write the overall set of recommendations as consisting of a distribution $\pi_A\in\Delta(A\times \Delta(\Omega))$ over pairs $\{(a,p_{A,a})\}_{a\in A}$ that satisfies Bayes' rule with respect to the prior $p_0\in \Delta(\Omega)$.
+Hence under the hypothesis of Bayesian persuasion, it is without loss of optimality for the sender, for each such $a\in A$, to induce some associated posterior $p_{A,a}\in \Delta(\Omega)$. \footnote{I will shortly explain the connection between the observed data and this hypothetical posterior $p_{A,a}$.} As a result, one can write the overall set of recommendations as consisting of a distribution $\pi_A\in\Delta(A\times \Delta(\Omega))$ over pairs $\{(a,p_{A,a})\}_{a\in A}$ that satisfies Bayes' rule with respect to the prior $p_0\in \Delta(\Omega)$. \footnote{Note that some of these posteriors may be induced with probability $0$ if the action $a$ is not among those that are optimally recommended.}

 In order for the DM to be incentivized to obey this recommendation, it is required that

 The theory standardly assumes that the DM breaks ties in favor of the sender; thus, if $\sum_{\omega\in \Omega}u(a,\omega)p(\omega)>\sum_{\omega\in \Omega}u(b,\omega)p(\omega)$ and both $a$ and $b$ are optimal for the receiver at $p$, the receiver does not choose $b$.
 One can therefore define the action chosen by the receiver, $a^*_A:\Delta(\Omega)\rightarrow A$, and the indirect utility function $\phi_A:\Delta(\Omega)\rightarrow\mathbb{R}$ as the expected payoff that the sender receives given posterior $p$.
 This will become useful when comparing the choices in the data with a hypothetically optimal choice.